Please Help Us Help Her

 Who We Are

-In other words, Black women - across our entire and beautiful diaspora, we are here for YOU - #Permission
+In other words, Black women - across our entire and beautiful diaspora, all across the United States, we are STILL here for YOU - #Permission

 Our History